aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ## Type annotations

 Type annotation are a way to tell Julia the type that a function should expect and they are useful when you plan to write multiple methods (**multiple dispatch**) for a single function.
-With type annotations, you can tell a function how to behave accordingly to the type of the arguments that it is given.
+With type annotations, you can tell a function how to behave according to the type of the arguments that it is given.

 For example: